rushilkhandwala/AI-Maze-Solving-Robot/README.md

 Initially, the robot learns the environment through reinforcement learning.
 Once sufficient knowledge of the maze has been acquired, the A\* algorithm computes the shortest path to the goal, reducing navigation time and overall traversal cost.

 This work was completed as a collaborative team project and was presented at an IEEE conference.

+## Technologies Used

+- Python
+- NumPy
+- Webots
+- Q-Learning
+- A* Search Algorithm
+- Reinforcement Learning

+## My Contribution

+This project was completed as part of a four-member team under faculty mentorship.

+My contributions included:

+- Collaborating on the Webots simulation
+- Assisting in the implementation and testing of the navigation framework
+- Analysing simulation results
+- Co-authoring the IEEE conference paper